Here’s a reality for you: When you’re freelancing, or running any business of your own, working out how to get clients is a continual challenge.

 28. Join Facebook Freelance Groups

 Facebook groups are a wonderful thing for networking.
-If you want to learn how to get clients on Facebook, you need to get used to hanging out and interacting on Facebook groups.
+If you want to learn how to get clients on Facebook, you need to get used to hanging out and interacting in Facebook groups.

-People in these groups can give leads on where jobs are, offer resources, and provide a host of other useful information.
-For maximum benefit, find a group that focuses on freelancing in your specific industry, such as one for freelance writers or freelance developers.
+People in these groups can give leads on jobs, offer resources, and provide a host of other helpful information.
+Find a group that focuses on freelancing in your specific industry for maximum benefits—for example, a group for freelance writers or one for freelance developers.

 (Note also that you can request to join HomeWorkingClub’s own private Facebook group here).

 29. Find Professional Facebook Groups

 Along similar lines, Facebook also has groups for people in specific industries.
 Becoming familiar with these groups is another way to learn how to get clients on Facebook.

 You can use these groups to connect with people who might need work completed.
 To connect with others, answer questions and offer your expertise before asking anything yourself.

 It’s important to note that it never goes down well if you join these groups just to blatantly pitch for work – prove your worth to the community first.

 30. Use Freelancing Hashtags